-- > Connect the time code source to any LEFT Toolbox input connector.
+- Connect Toolbox.
+Connect the time code source to any LEFT Toolbox input connector. - > Clear.
+Clear the faults indicator as required.

-- Select the Faults sub-menu

-- > Clear the faults indicator as required.

 Note that often time code starting up or stopping will trigger the fault detector.
-This is normal operation for this function.
-You can clear the faults counter after code starts up to look for later problems.
+This is normal behavior for this function.
+You can clear the faults counter after code starts up to look for subsequent problems.